frodekp/frodekp/README.md

 # Hello there
 My name is Frode and I'm a software developer.
 I'm from Norway and currently live in Ålesund.
-I graduated with a bachelor of science degree in computer engineering.
+I graduated with a bachelor of science degree in computer engineering in 2020 at NTNU Ålesund.

 ## Hobbies
 * :mountain: Hiking